 Throughout the years, St. Joe’s has adapted to meet the needs of children and families.
 What started as an orphanage has evolved into a multi-faceted, child caring facility with three core services: A Residential Treatment Program for abused and neglected children; A Therapeutic Foster Care and Adoption Program for children birth to 21; and a Child Development Center for children six weeks through pre-K. St. Joe’s is licensed by the Commonwealth of Kentucky Cabinet for Human Services.

 St. Joe’s continues to remain a top contender of Kentucky’s Private Child Care (PCC) Foster Care programs with the highest percentage of adoptions.
-St. Joe’s stays true to our mission of “Giving Children a Home” by being 94% successful at placing children with their “forever family” in comparison to the state’s average of only 60%.
+St. Joe’s stays true to our mission of “Giving Children a Home” by being approximately 94% successful at placing children with their forever family.

 The Louisville cholera epidemic of 1832 took many lives and left many children as orphans.
 During that time, a handful of German Catholics, recognizing the grave need to care for these children, formed the St. Joseph Catholic Orphan Society, in 1849.

 The Society built its first home in 1850, but increasing numbers of children needing care prompted several locations before settling at the present site in Crescent Hill in 1885.